Consent

 • To learn more about how Consent Types work, refer to this article: Consent Types Overview

-1. Click on the Project Settings drop-down menu and choose Consent Types.
+1. Click on the Consent and Consent Settings drop-down menu and choose the Consent Types tab.

 • Name: The Consent Type name is used to identify your Consent Types in Concord and is the friendly name that is shown to your users in Privacy Center.